TALK

 Film: MANHATTAN SHORT Film Festival 2024 at Cinestudio Hartford

 September 27 @ 7pm September 28 @ 2PM MANHATTAN SHORT 27th Annual Short Film Festival, a worldwide event taking place in over 500 venues across six continents.
-MANHATTAN SHORT is the only event of its kind.
-The Ten Finalists will screen simultaneously across the world during a one-week period, with the Best Film and Best […]
+MANHATTAN SHORT is […]

 0 events,